SwedbankPay/developer.swedbankpay.com/checkout-v3/payment-presentations.md

 {% include iterator.html prev_href="/checkout-v3/"
                          prev_title="Back to Get Started" %}

-## Google Pay
+## Google Pay&trade;

-Google Pay enables quicker, safer checkout in apps and websites, and makes it easy for customers to pay with their phones.
+Google Pay&trade; enables quicker, safer checkout in apps and websites, and makes it easy for customers to pay with their phones.
 With a simple integration, you can access hundreds of millions of cards saved to Google Accounts and open up your business for more business.

 With a click, the payers can choose any payment method saved in their Google Account and check out almost instantly across apps and sites.